itzTheMeow/NinjaIOUtils/README.md

 - To unpack the image files, run `unpack.bat`.
 - You can then edit your files in the `split_textures` and `split_terrain` folders.

-- To pack your files once you are done, run `pack.bat`.
-- This will take the images from the `split_textures`/`split_terrain` folders and re-pack them into `textures.png` and `terrain.png` which you can then distribute as your texture pack(s).

 ## Credits